-On putting pen to a five-and-a-half year contract he become the third Brazilian in the current squad, linking up with former Benfica team-mate Ramires and fellow defender Alex.
+On putting pen to a five-and-a-half year contract he become the third Brazilian in the squad, linking up with former Benfica team-mate Ramires and fellow defender Alex.

 A 6ft 2in centre-back who can cover at either left- or right-back, he is renowned for his skill on the ball as much as his defensive ability.